mjrusso/mountain/README.md

 and the second argument is the path to the combined document.

-After running this command, _manifest.fountain_ and _intro.fountain_ will update to reflect the changes (adding a new section header, and a line of action description, respectively).
-However, when we edited _screenplay.fountain_, we didn't make any changes to _the-end.fountain_, so there won't be any visible changes to that file.
+After running this command, _manifest.fountain_ and _intro.fountain_ will update to reflect the changes that were made to _screenplay.fountain_.
+(In particular, _manifest.fountain_ will gain a new section header, and _intro.fountain_ will gain a line of action description.)
+There won't be any visible changes to _the-end.fountain_, because we didn't make any changes to _screenplay.fountain_ that would affect this file.

 _manifest.fountain_: